 70% of students are recruited before they graduate.
 The employment rate among graduates is very high – 97% find a management position within 3 months after receiving their diplomas.

-SKEMA Business School is a higher education institution in France, that is the result of the merger between two French schools: CERAM Business School and Groupe ESC Lille, which took place in 2009.
+SKEMA Business School is a higher education institution in France, which is the result of the merger between two French schools: CERAM Business School and Groupe ESC Lille, which took place in 2009.
 It is a private establishment with the legal status of a non-profit association.
 SKEMA is a member of the Conférence des Grandes Écoles.
-SKEMA offers a BBA, Masters degree, MBA, doctoral programs as well.
+SKEMA offers a BBA, Master’s degree, MBA, and doctoral programs as well.
 Since 2016, the school holds triple accreditation by AMBA, EQUIS and AACSB.
 In order to provide its students with a fully international outlook, SKEMA Business School has 6 campuses worldwide and has ties with more than 100 foreign universities, with most of them holding AACSB, AMBA, and EQUIS/EPAS accreditation.
-The school was ranked 26th in the Financial Times Master in Management 2016 ranking.
+The school was ranked 26th in the Financial Times Master in Management ranking.

 KEDGE Business School is one of France’s “Grandes Écoles”.
 KEDGE’s locations in France are Bordeaux, Marseille, Toulon and Paris.
 It’s the largest business school in France and is constantly ranked by the “Financial Times” among the top 10 business schools in the country and is one of the best 30 business schools in Europe.
 The undergraduate and graduate programmes offered in Marseille are the International BBA and Master in Management.
 Post Graduate programs are offered in Paris.
 The university also presents international students with the opportunity of attending one of its International Summer Schools in Bordeaux, Marseille and Toulon.